python-sql09/Python-SQL/README.md

 is equivalent to using [0:y].
 •• tuple[x:]: Retrieves a string that starts with the item whose index is x and includes all items to the right of that character.
 This is equivalent to using [x:(length)]

+Method						Description

+keys()				Returns a list containing the dictionary’s keys items()				Returns a list containing a tuple for each key: value pair values()			Returns a list of all the values in the dictionary get()				Returns the value of the specified key pop()				Removes the element with the specified key update()			Updates the dictionary with the specified key: value pairs copy()				Returns a copy of the dictionary clear()				Removes all the elements from the dictionary